Sheep-y/MarsHorizonMods/Informed/Readme.md

 I couldn't find a way to show launch window without mouse movement, sorry about that.
 Contractor bonus already factor in applicable multipliers.

-The number of months and their colours can be changed in mod config.

 ## Research Screen ##

 * Booster research node will now show all possible supplements and the combined capacity of each.

-If the supplement has not been researched, a warning icon will be added.

 ## Base Screen ##